k178412/power-bi-dashboard/README.md

 ---

-## Dashboard Breakdown
+## Dashboards Breakdown
 Finally come the dashboards.
-Each dashboard provides insights into different aspects of the business.
+Each dashboard provides insights into different aspects of the business and contains a page navigator, allowing users to seamlessly switch between different report pages for a smooth and interactive experience.

 ### 1. Executive Summary Dashboard
-Provides a high-level overview of total revenue, total profit, total orders, return rate, weekely revenue trend, key metrics KPI, top 10 products etc.
+Provides a high-level overview of total revenue, total profit, total orders, return rate, weekely revenue trend, key metrics KPI, top 10 products etc. Also features a slicer pane and a button to reset all filters.

 ![Executive Dashboard](screenshots/01-exec-dashboard.jpg)